Leveraging intermediate resonances to probe CP violation at colliders: Numerical study

 To generate signal events, we utilize a \texttt{UFO} model file~\cite{Degrande_2012,Darme:2023jdn}, including the full SM Lagrangian with a non-diagonal and (generally) complex CKM matrix, and the LQ $S_1$~\cite{Dorsner:2018ynv}~\footnote{The model file can be accessed at~\cite{bigaran_2024_12576982}.}.
 The complex-valued couplings are varied by adjusting the radial and phase components of $\lambda_L^{32}$, while keeping the other LQ coupling parameters fixed at real values.
 Under this convention, and utilizing the expressions in Sec.~\ref{sec:BSMweakstrong}, we can link weak CP-phase dependencies to the asymmetry observed.
 In particular, to enhance and account for the $(\lambda_L^{32})^*V_{is}$ contribution in Eq.~\eqref{eq:CVL_def}, we consider throughout this analysis a signal model with real-valued CKM (i.e. $V_{ij} \in \mathbb{R}$), $\lambda_R^{32} = 0 $ and $\lambda_L^{33} = 1$.
 We employ a LQ mass of 1.5 TeV, which is just on the boundary of current limits~\cite{ATLAS:2023uox}\footnote{Note that in a concrete model, these direct limits should be reinterpreted incorporating also the LQ self-corrections from~\cite{Bigaran:2024vnl}.}.
 Our benchmark is chosen to have $|C_{V_L}|=1$, which fixes the value of $\lambda_L^{32}$ as a function of the phase of $C_{V_L}$ ($\theta_{S_1}$) using Eq.~\eqref{eq:CVL_def}.
 The decay width of LQ is set to around 1\% of the LQ mass, consistent with the coupling assignment, which can draw out full benefits from the narrow width approximation as described in Eq.~\eqref{eq:diffxsec}.
 For the parton-level study, we only consider the irreducible background that arises from $W+b$ jet events, as discussed in Sec.~\ref{sec:bg}.

 The parton level events are generated with minimal transverse momentum cuts, listed in Tab.~\ref{tab:MinimalCuts}.
 These cuts are chosen to maximize the cross-section, although traditionally would inhibit disentangling signal from the background.
-Here we show that there are unexplored search regions for an indirect LQ search that do not require high transverse momentum $b$-jets and taus as are utilized in previous literature, and further optimizing these cuts is left to future work.